Influencer Outreach Email Templates: 10 Types, Subject Lines & Expert Tips

 [Your Contact Information]

 Wanna get cost-free advertising?
 You need product seeding or gifting!
-It is an effective marketing collaboration strategy when a brand sends an influencer products for free in exchange for a publication in social media.
+It is an effective marketing collaboration strategy when a brand sends an influencer products for free with a gift note in exchange for a publication in social media.

 The strategy works great for all influencers but especially attracts nano and micro bloggers who just start their journey.
 Here’s a gifting influencer collaboration email sample.👇